 - to safely prepare stock for spindles from roughsawn lumber

-- to read and translate architectural drawings
+- to produce, read and translate drawings into 3D objects

 Week 3 - End grain and Hollow Turning